NBKRedSpy/QM_StopOnDetected/SteamReadMe.txt

 [h2]2.1.0[/h2]
 [list]
-[*]Game But Workaround:  Workaround for game issue where allies also stop movement.
+[*]Game Bug Workaround:  Workaround for game issue where allies also stop movement.
 Thanks to Steam user endersteve_mine for reporting this issue.
 [/list]

 [h2]2.0.1[/h2]